awsdocs/iam-user-guide/doc_source/id_credentials_mfa_configure-api-require.md

 Imagine that you have account A that contains a group of developers who need to work with EC2 instances\.
 Ordinary developers can work with the instances, but they are not granted permissions for the `ec2:StopInstances` or `ec2:TerminateInstances` actions\.
 You want to limit those "destructive" privileged actions to just a few trusted users, so you add MFA protection to the policy that allows these sensitive Amazon EC2 actions\.

-In this scenario, one of those trusted users is user Carol\.
-User Alice is an administrator in account A\.
+In this scenario, one of those trusted users is user Sofía\.
+User Anaya is an administrator in account A\.

-1. Alice makes sure that Carol is configured with an AWS MFA device and that Carol knows the ID of the device—the serial number if it's a hardware MFA device, or the device's ARN if it's a virtual MFA device\.
+1. Anaya makes sure that Sofía is configured with an AWS MFA device and that Sofía knows the ID of the device—the serial number if it's a hardware MFA device, or the device's ARN if it's a virtual MFA device\.

-1. Alice creates a group named `EC2-Admins` and adds user Carol to the group\.
+1. Anaya creates a group named `EC2-Admins` and adds user Sofía to the group\.

-1. Alice attaches the following policy to the `EC2-Admins` group\.
+1. Anaya attaches the following policy to the `EC2-Admins` group\.
 This policy grants users permission to call the Amazon EC2 `StopInstances` and `TerminateInstances` actions only if the user has authenticated using MFA\.

    ```
    {